giorgiogamba/lava/lava/lava/notes.md

 To make this distinction, we use the third coordinate = 1 if we are representing a point We use 0 if we are representing a distance/offset

+Elemental rotation: rotation about 1 axis of a 3D space Composing 3 elemental rotations, we can get every target position that we want

+Proper Euler Angles: 12 possible combinations of elemental rotations -> THE FIRST AND THIRD ROTATION ARE ABOUT THE SAME AXIS Tait-Bryan Angles: 12 possible combinations of elemental rotations around 3 different axis

+Every combination is equally valid to reach the desired target

+Quaternions: alternative way to represent rotations, instead of matrices.
+It permits to solve some problems:
+- Rotations concatenation is faster
+- easier to extract angle and rotation axis
+- easier interpolation
+- no Gimbal lock

+Intrinsic cs Estrinsic rotation
+Extrinsic rotations: axis X Y Z are not moving while the object is rotating Intrincis rotations: Axis are attached to the moving object and moving with it

+Rotations can be interpreted depending on the way we read axis:
+Given YXZ, if reading from left to right then intrinsic, if reading from right to left then extrinsic.
+About intrinsic, this is true because we are doing a rotation around a first axis, then we apply the new rotation to the axis resulting from the previous operations, meaning that the axis are moving with the object About extrinsic, we are applying from right to left and thus we are using the fixed axis, with the rotation not applied on the result of the previous rotation